Shougo/neobundle.vim/README.md

 Vundle(https://github.com/gmarik/vundle), but I renamed and added tons of features,  while Vundle tends to stay simple.

+Requirements:
-Requirements: Vim 7.2.051 or above.
+* Vim 7.2.051 or above.
+* "git" command in $PATH(if you want to install github or vim.org plugins)

 Note: Neobundle is not stable plugin manager.
 If you want to stable plugin manager, you should use Vundle plugin.
 It is well works widely and more